Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 this which allows you to define the sets of meshes and materials for each entity you bake.
 That’s right, Kinemation supports entities with multiple meshes!

+### LOD Crossfade

+One major deviation from Entities Graphics workflow is a completely overhauled LOD runtime system.
+This LOD System is designed for the common case where LOD meshes are spawned as direct children of their LOD Group, and baking will completely optimize out the LOD Group, removing all component lookups from the runtime.
+Having a much smaller archetype footprint and cache-friendly algorithm, the new LOD implementation gets even better by supporting LOD Crossfade, including SpeedTree crossfade in Unity 6.
+This lets you push your lower-res mesh LODs much closer to the camera without visible popping, allowing you to cram more entities on screen at once!

 ### Custom Shader Graph Nodes

 Kinemation has more features to offer than what Unity’s built-in Shader Graph